 Schedule Caregiver Breaks

 Being a full-time caregiver doesn’t mean losing those years of your life.
 Just like a regular job, you need time away.
-A night out, a long weekend or a long-awaited vacation are all things you genuinely need and deserve.
+A night out, a long weekend, or a long-awaited vacation are all things you genuinely need and deserve.

 Caregivers often think getting away is impossible.
 That no one will be able to manage the caregiving responsibilities in your absence.
 That is not true.
-If you have family nearby, you can rely on their support to spread out the caregiving duties and give you a break.
+If you have family nearby, you can ask for their support to spread out the caregiving duties and give you a break.
 Even if you do not have family near, there are qualified and wonderful individuals found through reputable organizations who can provide respite care in your home.

 Take advantage of these opportunities.
 Ask for help and give yourself time away to refresh.